Knowledge management - Knowledge database - Wiki & Co

 Companies of all sizes benefit in different ways from modern knowledge management software:

-Through additional modules, EcholoN can be extended with further SKMS functionalities and thus becomes a software tailor-made suit for companies from very different sectors and areas.
-This is possible because EcholoN offers its own workflow engine with which almost any company process can be modelled and mapped.
-In addition, external systems such as SAP can be integrated via connectors.
+Through additional modules, EcholoN can be extended by further SKMS functionalities and thus becomes a software tailor-made suit for companies from very different sectors and areas.
+This is possible because EcholoN offers its own workflow engine with which any company processes can be modelled and mapped.
+In addition, any internal and external data sources can be seamlessly integrated into the knowledge process via the data workflow system.

 Because all workflows are also connected to the integrated knowledgebase, the company's knowledge database grows with each step and expands to include process-relevant information.
 This can be used in the daily work environment, for example, to process customer enquiries by e-mail or telephone more quickly.
 Similarly, extracts from the KNBN can also be prepared directly for customers, suppliers or other stakeholders, for example in the form of web-based FAQs in self-service.
 In this way, frequently occurring questions or problems can be clarified more quickly and without delay, while for more complicated concerns there is still the option of solving them in direct contact, for example by phone or email.